Ukraine: EU foreign ministers slam Russian attacks on civilians | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The extraordinary meeting is being held in Brussels as the conflict in Ukraine continues.
+An extraordinary meeting is being held in Brussels amid the ongoing conflict in Ukraine.
 The bloc's top diplomat, Josep Borrell, has hinted that sanctions on Russia's oil and gas sector are possible.

-European Union foreign ministers on Friday criticized Russian attacks on civilians in Ukraine.

 The ministers are being joined by US Secretary of State Antony Blinken, Stoltenberg, British Foreign Secretary Liz Truss and Canadian Foreign Minister Melanie Joly.